Saturday, March 3, 2012

 1985: Diana Ross had the top R&B song for a third week with her touching tribute to the late Marvin Gaye, "Missing You".

-1985: Make It Big by Wham! was #1 in the U.S., taking over for Madonna's Like a Virgin.
+1985: Make It Big by Wham! was #1 on the Album chart in the U.S., taking over for Madonna's Like a Virgin.
 Born in the U.S.A. was still third after 37 weeks with John Fogerty's Centerfield behind.

 1985: Wham! had #1 on the Adult Contemporary chart with "Careless Whisper", its fourth week at the top.